Security pattern: Protected system patterns

 This is a set of patterns concerned with the confidentiality and integrity of information by providing means to manage access and usage of the sensitive data.

 The protected system pattern provides some reference monitor or enclave that owns the resources and therefore must be bypassed to get access.
 The monitor enforces as the single point a policy.
-The GoF refers to it as "Protection Proxy".
+Design Patterns refers to it as "Protection Proxy".

 The policy pattern is an architecture to decouple the policy from the normal resource code.
 An authenticated user owns a security context (erg. a role) that is passed to the guard of resource.
 The guard checks inside the policy whether the context of this user and the rules match and provides or denies access to the resource.

 The authenticator pattern is also known as the Pluggable Authentication Modules or Java Authentication and Authorization Service (JAAS).